 · A project on this scale, were it to have been done by professionals, would have been extremely costly, with a price tag in the tens of thousands–a cost prohibitive to most state agencies, municipalities and non-profit lake conservation groups.
 Volunteer engagement not only enabled this project to happen, it showed that high-quality survey could be done, efficiently and effectively, by volunteers.

 Studies conducted throughout the country have consistently shown that information collected trained citizen scientists is equivalent to, and indistinguishable from that of professional scientists, at a fraction of the cost.
 This groundbreaking project on Maine’s largest lake serves as a powerful case in point!

-1 The VLMP survey team did not monitor the lake for invasive fish.
+1 The LSM (then known as VLMP) survey team did not monitor the lake for invasive fish.
 Two non-native fish species are known to be established in Moosehead Lake: small mouth bass (Micropterus dolomieu), and white perch (Morone americana).
 Both were the result of illegal introductions.